-Preference will be given to students with a high GPA, high SAT scores and completion of biologies, English and math.
+Preference will be given to students with a high GPA, high SAT scores, high TEAS V scores, completion of biologies, English and math.

 III.
 Required Documentation

 Students must submit the following to the nursing office after acceptance to the nursing program, before admission and registration for nursing classes: